KyleMo/Apex-Legends-Rewards-App/README.md

   ## Description

   Rewardpex is a web based application that can be used to earn rewards for performing well at Apex Legends.
+This application is very much in early days.
+The next upcoming feature is account creation!

   ## Table of Contents
   * [Installation](#installation)